Carlwasinfected/SWE262P_PROGRAMMING_STYLES_MileStone2345/README.md

 All four added test cases have been already been verified correctly and the code has passed the CI process on GitHub.

-Thank you for reviewing our work!
-For any issues, feel free to contact me [here](mailto:canw7@uci.edu).
+*PS: Thank you for reviewing our work!
+For any issues, feel free to contact me [here](mailto:canw7@uci.edu).        - Brs, Can*

 ---
 ---